-ents.
+Of all statuses in American society, the status of a child is the least privileged.
+Throughout history, children have been treated as chattel or as the property of their parents.
 At other times, children have been mistreated based on their status.
-Criminologists generally regard the 1874 case of Mary Ellen Wilson as the first child abuse case documented in the United States.
-Mary Ellen, who was badly abused by her stepmother, was removed from her home and placed in a state child protective facility.
-Her mother was criminally prosecuted and convicted of feloniously assault (see the "A Window on Delinquency" feature).
+The 1874 case of Mary Ellen Wilson is generally regarded as the first documented child abuse case in the United States.
+Mary Ellen, who was badly abused by her adoptive mother, was removed from her home and placed in a state child protective facility.
+Her adoptive mother was criminally prosecuted and convicted of felonious assault (see Box 1.2, the "A Window on Delinquency" feature).